What Makes a Breed Good for First-Time Owners?

 Size: 9-16 pounds | Energy: Low to moderate | Lifespan: 10-18 years

-Considerations: Grooming is a significant commitment.
-Many owners opt for a "puppy cut" to reduce maintenance.
-Shih Tzus can be stubborn about housebreaking, and their flat faces make them sensitive to heat.
+Considerations: The grooming is a massive commitment.
+Most owners I know opt for a "puppy cut" just to keep their sanity.
+They can be incredibly stubborn about housebreaking.
+Like Boxers, their flat faces make them highly sensitive to heat.

-Best for: Apartment dwellers, retirees, anyone looking for a low-energy companion who enjoys relaxing more than running.
+Best for: Apartment dwellers, retirees, anyone looking for a low-energy companion who prefers relaxing over running.

 10. Greyhound (Retired Racer)